mattriley/agile-avatars/README.md

 # Dependency Management

+Central to modular design is the art of managing the relationships between modules.

-In my experience, one of the biggest causes of cognitive load is _misplaced responsibilities_ which are essentially violations of the _single responsibility principle_ and _principle of least astonishment_.
+Arguably one of the biggest causes of cognitive load is _misplaced responsibilities_ which are essentially violations of the _single responsibility principle_ and _principle of least astonishment_.
 A good design is one that allows you to make reasonable assumptions about how the application hangs together without having to wade through code to validate it.
 This problem often manifests during estimation - you imagine the effort involved in implementing a new freature, but it never quite turns out how you imagined it.

 Of all the fancy tools and frameworks available for state management, view rendering, etc. none of these really solve the basic problem of where to put things.
 As an example, it's still too easy to make an API request from a React component, even when your trying to use Redux Saga to separate those concerns.
 It's also kind of funny that we now need yet another library to help manage this.
-It's turtles all the way down.

-Possibly the biggest reason for this is window. window is a global [God object](https://en.wikipedia.org/wiki/God_object) that makes it too easy to misplace responsibilities.
-For example, this makes the fetch API available globally, making to easy to make an API request from a React component.

-## Deglobalising window

-One way of increasing the chances of well placed responsibilities is to constrain the functionality available to any particular module to prevent the misplaced responsibility from occurring.

-### io

-To achieve this, a new module is introduced to house the concern of IO.
-The io module wraps window and exposes only the io operations required by this application.
-So in this case io exposes fetch.
-Now, we can reason about the application like this - does it make sense for components to access io?
-The answer is obviously no, because we want to avoid components making API requests.
-The module responsible to carrying out such requests is services - so services may have access to io.
-Components may then trigger API requests indirectly through services.

-### ui

-Likewise, the reverse is also a concern.
-We don't want the services module accessing presentation concerns via the window object such as accessing the DOM and creating elements.
-To prevent this, a new module is introduce to hosue the low level presentation concerns.
-The ui module wraps the window and exposes only the ui operations required by this application.
-Now, we can reason able the application like this - does it make sense for services to access ui?
-The answer is obviously no. So we allow components to access ui, and we disallow access from services.

-While these modules help to separate responsibilities, it still doesn't stop the window object from being global and making easy to circumvent this structure.
-This is not a problem we can solve directly.

-The solution here is to turn to detection rather than prevention.

-### Detecting inappropriate access to window

-In order to detect inappropriate access, window is not made globally available in the unit tests.
-This is possible because the unit tests run on Node.js instead of a browser environment.
-JSDOM is used to emulate a browser and create a window object, but the window object is not automatically made global.
-This means any code referencing the global window object or properties of it will fail.
-I was initially using jsdom-global to make the window object global until I realised I was mistakenly accessing global variables.

-### Dependency mapping
+The following explain some of the reasoning behind splitting out certain modules and how the relationships between modules are designed to prevent misplaced responsibilities.

+For reference, this table visualises module dependencies.

 Modules | startup | components | services | styles | vendor<br>components | vendor<br>services | diagnostics | elements | ui | io | core | subscriptions | stores | window | config
 --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: